Kalistemon/Bachelor-s-Projects-HR-/README.md

-This repository presents reports of projects done during my BSc studies at Faculty of Electrical Engineering and Computing, University of Zagreb, in the language of the original (Croatian).
+This repository presents reports/repositories of the projects done during my BSc studies at Faculty of Electrical Engineering and Computing, University of Zagreb, in the language of the original (Croatian).